‘Jersey Shore’ Star Angelina Pivarnick Busts Out Of Black Lingerie In Sensual Share

 Jersey Shore: Family Vacation star Angelina Pivarnick busts out of her revealing black lingerie in a new Instagram share, showing off her breasts and tattoos in a sensual boudoir photo.

 The Staten Island-born reality star is seen lying on a white, fluffy bed cover.
-Surrounded by light-colored pillows, Angelina dramatically posed wearing a black lace bra, thigh-high stockings and a string bikini bottom in the image.
+Surrounded by light-colored pillows, Angelina dramatically posed wearing a black lace bra, thigh-high stockings, and a string bikini bottom in the image.

-Angelina’s hands lay casually entwined in her hair, where her stunning engagement ring from husband Chris Larangeira can be seen.
+Angelina’s hands lie casually entwined in her hair, where her stunning engagement ring from husband Chris Larangeira can be seen.
 The other is on her flat stomach.

 The reality star noted that the pic was a boudoir photo snapped by Alli Murphy Photography, who specializes in this type of imagery for women.

 She wore a stunning lingerie set in the pic.
 The black lace bra has a scallop detail, which was gorgeous against the reality star’s tanned skin.
-Underneath the base of the bra, there was also a second strap detail that was secured to the undergarment and went around Angelina’s waist towards the small of her back where the top closed.
+Underneath the base of the bra, there was also a second strap detail that was secured to the undergarment and went around Angelina’s waist toward the small of her back where the top closed.

 While you cannot see the front of the lingerie’s bottoms, a thin strap appears to hold a triangle front to the back of her body.
 The back of the undergarment is not seen as she is lying on her back in the photo.